susam/lab/reading/articles/tech-internet-forget-comcast-heres-diy.md

 <!-- -->

-> "What they’ve built is extraordinary," says Sascha Meinrath, an open Internet
+> "What they've built is extraordinary," says Sascha Meinrath, an open Internet
 > activist, professor of telecommunications at Penn State University, and
 > director of the telecom-focused think tank [X-LAB](http://thexlab.org/).

 <!-- -->

 > The first node went live in the early summer of 2004, when Roca turned on a
-> router with a directional antenna he’d installed at the top of a tall
+> router with a directional antenna he'd installed at the top of a tall
 > building near the local government headquarters.

 <!-- -->